meagher-ryan-norc/mcbs-data-site/readme.md

 Ultimately, the `public` folder is what will be the static site as it lives online.

 ### Developing with Eleventy

-'npm start' will start up the development server.
-The dev server should automatically refresh on code updates/saves, but the Content Security Policy must be commented out for the auto-refresh to work.

 The site is built with markdown (`.md`) files representing each of the pages.
 Markdown files may include html code, as well as templated data from YAML front matter.
 Each markdown file, or page, is linked to a Nunjucks (`.njk`) layout file.
 Layout files live in the `_includes` folder.